-Level 4 will give you an opportunity to acquire the necessary background scientific knowledge for further study in biomedical sciences.
-In addition, you will be able to develop relevant analytical, communication, professional and personal skills appropriate to this level.
+Level 4 gives you an opportunity to acquire the necessary background scientific knowledge for further studies in BMS.
+In addition, you will be able to develop the relevant analytical, communication and professional skills appropriate to this level.

 Upon completion of level 4 you will be able to demonstrate: